tuancuongngo/tuancuongngo/README.md

-- 👋 Hi, I’m @tuancuongngo
-- 👀 I’m interested in Full-stack development, DevOps engineering, and Mobile development
-- 🌱 I’m currently learning Kotlin, HTML, and CSS
+Hi, I’m @tuancuongngo, a 4th year Computer Science student at Virginia Tech.
-- 💞️ I’m looking to collaborate on cool projects related to fitness and traveling
+I’m interested in Full-stack development, DevOps engineering, and Mobile development I’m looking to collaborate on cool projects related to fitness and traveling You can reach me at: ngoct@vt.edu
-- 📫 How to reach me: ngoct@vt.edu

 <!---
 tuancuongngo/tuancuongngo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.